Lara Croft: Tomb Raider: Themes

-Other media
+Franchise

 Sequel

-Angelina Jolie returned in the sequel Lara Croft: Tomb Raider – The Cradle of Life.
-While it was viewed as a critical improvement over its predecessor, it did not repeat its financial success, grossing $156 million compared to the previous installment's $274 million.
+Jolie returned in the sequel Lara Croft: Tomb Raider – The Cradle of Life.
+While it was viewed as a critical improvement over its predecessor, it did not repeat its financial success, grossing $160 million.

 Reboot

 GK Films first acquired the rights to reboot the film in 2011.
 In April 2016, MGM and GK Films announced a reboot of the film starring Alicia Vikander as Lara Croft with Roar Uthaug directing.
 It was released March 16, 2018.